Wallander (British TV series)

-The first three-episode series, produced by Yellow Bird, Left Bank Pictures and TKBC for BBC Scotland, was broadcast on BBC One from November to December 2008.
+The first three-episode series, produced by Yellow Bird, Left Bank Pictures and TKBC for BBC Scotland, was broadcast on BBC One in November and December 2008.
 The second series was filmed from July to October 2009 and was broadcast in January 2010.
-The third series was filmed in the summer of 2011 in Ystad, Scania, Sweden, and Riga, Latvia, and aired in July 2012.
+The third series was filmed in the summer of 2011 in Ystad, Scania, Sweden and Riga, Latvia, and aired in July 2012.
 The fourth and final series was shot from October 2014 to January 2015 and premiered on German TV, dubbed into German, in December 2015.
 The final series aired in the original English on BBC One in May 2016.
 Critics have written positively of the series, which has won a Broadcasting Press Guild Award (Best Actor for Branagh) and six British Academy Television Awards, including Best Drama Series.

 Characters

-The series is based on Kurt Wallander (Branagh), a detective and police inspector in the small town of Ystad, Sweden.
+The series is based on Kurt Wallander (Branagh), a police detective inspector in the small town of Ystad, Sweden.
 Branagh describes Wallander as "an existentialist who is questioning what life is about and why he does what he does every day, and for whom acts of violence never become normal.
 There is a level of empathy with the victims of crime that is almost impossible to contain, and one of the prices he pays for that sort of empathy is a personal life that is a kind of wasteland."
 In the novels, Wallander regularly listens to opera in his apartment and his car.
 This signature hobby has been dropped for this adaptation; producer Francis Hopkinson believes it would make Wallander too similar to Inspector Morse, whose love of opera is already familiar to British viewers.
 Branagh did not watch any of the Swedish Wallander films before playing the role, preferring to bring his own interpretation of the character to the screen.

-Wallander's team at the Ystad police station is made up of: Anne-Britt Hoglund (Smart), Kalle Svedberg (Beard), and Magnus Martinsson (Hiddleston).
+Wallander's team at the Ystad police station is made up of: Anne-Britt Hoglund (Smart), Kalle Svedberg (Beard) and Magnus Martinsson (Hiddleston).
 Of Wallander and Hoglund, Smart said, "Our relationship is based on this impeccable mutual respect which is all very Scandinavian and, actually, more interesting to play."
 The team is joined at murder scenes by Nyberg (McCabe), a forensics expert.
 The team is overseen by Lisa Holgersson (Shimmin), Ystad's chief of police.
-Away from the police station, Wallander has a tempestuous relationship with his daughter Linda (Spark) and his father Povel (Warner), who Wallander discovers in Sidetracked has recently been diagnosed with Alzheimer's disease.
-Wallander's father spends his days sitting in an art studio, painting the same landscape repeatedly while in the care of his new wife Gertrude (Hemingway).
+Away from the police station, Wallander has a tempestuous relationship with his daughter, Linda (Spark), and his father, Povel (Warner), whom Wallander discovers in Sidetracked has recently been diagnosed with Alzheimer's disease.
+Wallander's father spends his days sitting in an art studio, painting the same landscape repeatedly while in the care of his new wife, Gertrude (Hemingway).